vishvAsa/vishvAsa.github.io/content/conversations/YT/shAnkaras/2026-04-25_shankara_on_viShNu_Aditya.md

 > This is because you cannot selectively accept Shankara as a Vaishnava but reject his Advaita Vedanta doctrine.

 shankara, who clearly said - 'परमतम् अप्रतिषिद्धं अनुमतम् भवति', would disagree with you.
 There is nothing wrong with saying "shankara is right about X but wrong about Y".

+## Misrepresentation?
+> Vidwan J Srinivasgaru is not misguiding Sankaras .
+He mentioned many other meanings and attributions to word Vishnu  along with those you mentioned.
+All of them are estabished with relevant Pramanas  also from Bashyas and finally arriving at the summary which you dont like...
+> First go through his full Video before you try to condemn -
+@cmam.keerthichandra6517

+Vidwan J Srinivasgaru has himself acknowledged my disagreement and how it is contrary to what he concluded.

+Now if two public assertions are contrary to each other, they can't both be valid (non-misguiding).

+## Modern shAnkara vs shankara
+> Dont create misconceptions like modern advaitas or shankaras ...all such silly things dont work. - @cmam.keerthichandra6517

+Oh but they do - otherwise, shrI J Srinivasgaru would not have made his "shankara is not a vaiShNava like you" video in the first place.